wombleton/gitlaw-nz/acts/M/Marine Mammals Protection Act 1978.md

 ##### 25 Proceedings in respect of offences

-*   Notwithstanding anything to the contrary in [section 14][99] of the Summary Proceedings Act 1957, proceedings may be taken under this Act against any person for an offence committed at sea or beyond the outer limits of New Zealand fisheries waters at any time within 12 months from the date on which that person first lands in New Zealand after the commission of the offence or, for an offence committed in New Zealand, within 12 months after the date of the commission of the offence.
+*   Despite anything to the contrary in [section 25][100] of the Criminal Procedure Act 2011, proceedings may be taken under this Act against any person for an offence committed at sea or beyond the outer limits of New Zealand fisheries waters at any time within 12 months from the date on which that person first lands in New Zealand after the commission of the offence or, for an offence committed in New Zealand, within 12 months after the date of the commission of the offence.

+    Section 25: amended, on 1 July 2013, by [section 413][98] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 26 Defences in respect of certain offences